erezwanderman/SadnaJava/README.md

 # SadnaJava
 Source code for examples in RMI presentation
-Feel free to contact me by pull request.
+Feel free to contact me by creating an issue or submitting a pull request.